sambanova/ai-starter-kit/workshops/ai_engineer_2024/ekr_rag/README.md

 > Alternatively you can omit this step setting the parameter 'partition_by_api' in `partition` section in the parser util [config file](../utils/parsing/config.yaml) as false, but then you will be able to parse only PDF documents

-# Deploy the starter kit GUI
+# Deploy the starter kit

-We recommend that you run the starter kit in a virtual environment or use a container.
+We recommend that you run the starter kit in a virtual environment or conda environment (or use a container).
+The kit is based on a simple [LCEL](https://python.langchain.com/v0.1/docs/expression_language/) implementation and is available either in a Jupyter notebook or Streamlit app (GUI-based).

 ## Option 1: Use a virtual environment

-If you want to use virtualenv or conda environment:
+If you want to use virtualenv or conda environment (we recommend Python 3.10.11 or higher):

-1. Install and update pip.
+1. Install and update pip:

     ```bash
     cd ai_starter_kit/enterprise_knowledge_retriever